lsuhov/android-kotlin-showcase/README.md

 * Build debug apk
   * `fastlane build`

-* Tests
+* Tests with code coverage
-  * `fastlane test` - execute unit tests and the instrumented tests
+  * `fastlane test`

-  * `fastlane test testType:androidTest` - execute instrumented tests
+  The instrumented test reports are merged in /build/reports/androidTests.
-  * `fastlane test testType:unitTest` - execute unit tests
+  The unit test reports are found in /$module/build/reports/tests.

-  The instrumented test reports are merged in project build/reports/androidTests
+  The code coverage reports are found in /build/reports/javacoco.

 * Lint checks
   * `fastlane lint`

-  All reports are saved in /build/outputs/lint
+  All reports are saved in /build/reports/lint

 Relevant libraries used
 -----------------------